voytas/z80-go-zx/spectrum/README.md

 I couldn't find any simple graphics library for go that will allow rendering just 2D pixels, so for now I am using OpenGL (some very old version, because it has been deprecated on macOS).

 ## Memory
 Memory paging for 128k model is implemented.
+Contended memory implemented using this page https://sinclair.wiki.zxnet.co.uk/wiki/Contended_memory rather than https://worldofspectrum.org/faq/reference/48kreference.htm.

 ## Keyboard